chrthomsen/pygrametl/docs/quickstart/beginner.rst

         row['bookid'] = book_dimension.ensure(row)
         row['timeid'] = time_dimension.ensure(row)

-        # Dimension.ensure() is not used for the location dimension as it has
+        # CachedDimension.ensure() is not used for the location dimension as it
-        # already been filled.
-Instead the method Dimension.lookup() is used.
+        # has already been filled.
+Instead the method CachedDimension.lookup()
-        # Dimension.lookup() does not insert any data and returns None if a row
+        # is used.
+CachedDimension.lookup() does not insert any data and
-        # with the correct lookupatts is not available.
-This makes error
+        # returns None if a row with the correct lookupatts is not available.
-        # handling very simple to implement.
-In this case an error is raised if
+        # This makes error handling very simple to implement.
+In this case an
-        # a location is missing from the CSV file as recovery is not possible
+        # error is raised if a location is missing from the CSV file as
+        # recovery is not possible
         row['locationid'] = location_dimension.lookup(row)
         if not row['locationid']:
             raise ValueError("city was not present in the location dimension")

         # As the number of sales is already aggregated in the sales records, the
         # row can now be inserted into the data warehouse.
 If aggregation, or
-        # other more advanced transformations are required, the full power
+        # other more advanced transformations are required, the full power of
         # Python is available as shown with the call to split_date()
         fact_table.insert(row)